jfq3/miga_singularity/interactive_example.md

 ```
 miga edit -P . -m "/mnt/research/rdp/public/database/TypeMat/TypeMat_Lite"
 ```
-Add your data set to the MiGa project.
+Add your data set to the MiGA project.
 To do this with the default parameters, enter:

 ```
 miga add -P . -t genome -i assembly ~/miga_genome/*.fasta